She Hate Me

-She Hate Me is a 2004 American independent comedy drama film directed by Spike Lee and starring Anthony Mackie, Kerry Washington, Ellen Barkin, Monica Bellucci, Brian Dennehy, Woody Harrelson, Bai Ling, John Turturro, and Ossie Davis in his final film role.
+She Hate Me is a 2004 American independent comedy-drama film directed by Spike Lee.
+The film stars Anthony Mackie, Kerry Washington, Ellen Barkin, Monica Bellucci, Brian Dennehy, Woody Harrelson, Bai Ling, and John Turturro.
 The film touches on a variety of themes such as corporate greed, race, sexuality, and politics.
 As with many of Lee's films, the film garnered controversy.
 Unlike many prior works, Spike Lee does not have an acting credit in this film.

 The film was shot mostly on location in New York City, including each of the city's five boroughs.
-She Hate Me was released on July 30, 2004, and grossed almost half a million dollars at the North American box office in limited release, with a worldwide revenue of $1.5 million.
+It was released on July 30, 2004, and grossed almost half a million dollars at the North American box office in limited release, with a worldwide revenue of $1.5 million.
+It received generally negative reception from critics.